spacetelescope/jwst/docs/jwst/refpix/description.rst

        left and right side reference pixels, and the overall reference signal is obtained by averaging the left and right signals.
 A multiple of this signal (set by the step parameter ``side_gain``, which defaults to 1.0) is subtracted from the full group on a row-by-row basis.
+Note that the ``odd_even_rows`` parameter is ignored for NIR data when the side reference pixels are processed.
     #.
 Transform the data back to the JWST focal plane, or DMS, frame.

 MIR Detector Data
 +++++++++++++++++